daknob/root-programs/README.md

 hopefully trickle down to all other Java Runtimes / Environments / Editions / OSes / ... but there's no guarantee.
 Java remains a painpoint for all WebPKI CAs to date.

+[^aatl]: This is mainly used for Document Signing, and not for TLS Server or Client certificates.